MartinKratkyProject/data_pipeline_project/README.md

 🔹 Airflow DAGs
     001_airflow_postgres_create_table.py    → Fetches stock data and stores it in PostgreSQL.
     001_airflow_postgres_load_new_data.py   → Extracts and loads the latest stock data.

+Backend Structure
+# here will be technical documentation of the backend app......

 Project Setup & Installation